 Three lessons emerged from the Windhoek experience.
-First, the 35-year-long project proved that augmenting drinking water supplies through direct reuse of water can be undertaken in a safe and responsible way.
-However, if geographical circumstances allow, the use of an indirect reclamation plan that, for example, allows reclaimed water to be stored in an aquifer is recommended

-Second, a multi-disciplinary team approach was essential in ensuring that the proper installation and operation of the technologies employed.
-Additionally, proper monitoring was important to ensure that the produce is safe for its intended use.
+First, the 35-year-long project proved that augmenting drinking water supplies through direct reuse of water could be undertaken in a safe and responsible way.
+However, if geographical circumstances allow, the use of an indirect reclamation plan that, for example, allows reclaimed water to be stored in an aquifer is recommended Second, a multi-disciplinary team approach was essential in ensuring proper installation and operation of the technologies employed.
+Additionally, proper monitoring was important to ensure safety.
 Third, policies and regulations at national and local levels were needed for proper support to ensure the long-term safety and sustainability.